The well-known children's song was born in Fukushima! A deep look into the thoughts behind the lyrics and composition [Fukushima Prefecture]

 Dragonfly Glasses

-Kozo Hirai to Nukaga's lyrics and completed "Tonbo no Megane."
+With lyrics by Ms. Nukaga, composerYasuzo Hiraicomposed the melody, completing "Tonbo no Megane" (Dragonfly's Glasses).
 When the song was broadcast on NHK radio, it spread throughout the country.
-At Tsukijigaoka Park in Hirono Town, there is a monument to the song inscribed in the writing of Hirai, the composer.
+In Tsukijigaoka Park in Hirono Town, there is a monument inscribed with the lyrics in the handwriting of the composer, Mr. Hirai.

 The simple lyrics contain Mr. Nukaga's hopes for the future of children.
 The deep empathy he feels for these feelings may be the reason why "Tonbo no Megane" has continued to be sung to this day